|

 Seth said: It's easy to claim that all prophesy has been fulfilled, because anything that HASN'T can be said to be "in the future."

-Netzarim response: But, what about the hundreds of prophecies that HAVE come true?
+The Refiner's Fire's response to Seth: But, what about the hundreds of prophecies that have come true?
 Can you just ignore them?
 Can you honestly call them ALL "coincidence"?

 Seth said:As for Jesus... the genealogies listed in Matthew and Luke are contradictory.
 It lists different family trees for Jesus, which is significant, if you want to claim that he was a descendant of David.

-Netzarim response: The careful Bible student is likely to conclude that Matthew and Luke present two different genealogies.
+The Refiner's Fire's response to Seth: The careful Bible student is likely to conclude that Matthew and Luke present two different genealogies.
 Following through the genealogies, one will notice that there are some names which are common to both, but also, a great number of differences.
 Matthew begins at the patriarch Abraham, and works his way to Yeshua the Messiah.
 Luke begins at Yeshua, and works his way back to Adam.
 There are two genealogies, with two distinct purposes.
-Matthew, it appears reveals the genealogy of Joseph, and Luke, presents the genealogy of Mary.
+But Matthew, reveals the genealogy of Mary, and Luke, presents the genealogy of Joseph - quite the opposite of what most conclude.

-Matthew, penning his gospel with the Jews in mind, sets out to establish Yeshua's qualifications to be the Messiah through Joseph's genealogy.
+Matthew, penning his gospel with the Jews in mind to show that Jesus had the authority of King, sets out to establish Yeshua's qualifications to be the Messiah through Mary's genealogy.
 Thus, beginning with Abraham, he maps the Lord's genealogy through David, and the kings which followed.
-He presents Yeshua's royal lineage (through the males) through "...Joseph, the husband of Mary, of whom was born Yeshua..."
+He presents Yeshua's royal lineage (through the males) through "...Joseph, the guardian of Mary (not "husband" of), of whom was born Yeshua..."

-Luke, writes to the Gentiles with a view toward the humanity of Messiah.
-The concept of one being both God and man would seem strange and foreign to those accustomed to Greek and Roman gods.
-Thus, Luke begins at Yeshua, and follows the genealogy of Mary, passing through the patriarchs, ending with the very first man, Adam.
+Luke, writes to the Gentiles with the "father's" side of the inheritance.
+Thus, Luke begins at Yeshua, and follows the genealogy of Joseph, passing through the patriarchs, ending with the very first man, Adam.

 There is no contradiction.